 Break the Mold...We're Black, Beautiful and Bold!

-2020 Teen Leadership Conference will be hosted by the mothers of the Greater Little Rock Chapter.
+2020 Virtual Teen Leadership Conference will be hosted by the mothers of the Greater Little Rock Chapter.

-Planning Guide will be available in February 2020
+Virtual Planning Guide will be available in May 2020

 Registration will open in early March 2020